Chapter 1. Installing RHEL for real time

 • Verify that the Real Time kernel is the default kernel.

 Kernel modules are inherently specific to the kernel they are built for.
-The RHEL for real-time and RHEL have a common code base, though RHEL for real-time has the real time features and capabilities enabled.
-As a consequence, modules need to be rebuilt to be used with RHEL for real-time.
+RHEL for Real Time and RHEL share a common code base.
+However, RHEL for Real Time has the real-time features and capabilities enabled.
+As a consequence, modules must be rebuilt to be used with RHEL for Real Time.

-If you must use a third-party module, you must recompile it with the RHEL for Real Time header files, which are available in the RHEL for Real Time development and test packages.
+If you must use a third-party module, recompile it with the RHEL for Real Time header files.
+These files are available in the RHEL for Real Time development and test packages.

-The third-party drivers for the standard Red Hat Enterprise Linux 10 but do not currently have a custom build for RHEL for Real Time are:
+The following third-party drivers for standard Red Hat Enterprise Linux 10 do not currently have a RHEL for Real Time build:

 • EMC Powerpath